 - Hub City Writers Project Writers House Residencies

-- Jesse J. Jones Writing Fellowship/Dobie Paisano Fellowship (for writers who are native Texans, have resided in Texas at least three years “at some time,” or have published work with a Texas subject)
+- Jesse J. Jones Writing Fellowship (for early-career writers who meet one of the following criteria: being a native Texan, (2) having resided in Texas at least three years at some time, or (3) having published significant work with a Texas subject.)

 - Kenyon Review Fellowships (Kenyon College)